Takraf GmbH: Flotation Technology

 The new generation DELKOR BQR Flotation Cell, which is equipped with the proprietary MAXGen mechanism, was developed to enhance metallurgical performance with a view to increasing the sustainable recovery of minerals, combined with greater ease of maintenance and lower cost of ownership.

 DELKOR BQR cells are used in roughing, scavenging, cleaning and re-cleaning applications to process copper, zinc, Platinum Group Metals (PGMs), phosphates, graphite, slag and effluents.

 In its first commercial application, the cell was applied to maximize limestone recovery for one of India’s leading manufacturers and suppliers of cement, enabling some 50% recovery of the limestone from the tailings.

 Following the success of this first commercial application, the cell is being applied across a range of commodities.
 Example applications include processing fluorspar at a Spanish operation and for iron ore recovery at plants in Honduras and South Africa, as well as installations at two gold mines and a nickel restart project in Australia.

 Maintenance

-As a high-risk industry, mining places considerable focus on maintenance of equipment to help decrease incidents and fatalities, as well as to improve efficiency, productivity and performance.
-However, maintenance work itself is prone to risk, requiring workers to take special care, resulting in operations believing that attention to safety detracts from the efficiency of the maintenance operation – in fact that safety and efficiency are inherently in conflict with one other.
-But, as demonstrated by TAKRAF Group’s holistic and intelligent maintenance philosophy, this is not necessarily true and a smart approach to maintenance will not only cater to both objectives but actually enable them to complement and enhance one other.
+TAKRAF Group's business areas include equipment maintenance.
+This includes both incorporating features in equipment with the stated goal of improving maintainability, and manufacturing specialist mining maintenance equipment.